-Moving the boat around yesterday made me really realize I bought the boat for sailing.
-I don’t mind the projects and repairs but not the real reason for buying a boat to live on.
-Since the marina I’m in is really shallow (Palani rests on the mud at low tide) I have to time my comings and goings based on High Tide time.
+Moving the boat around yesterday made me realize I bought the boat for sailing and it was time for a maiden voyage.
+I don’t mind the projects and repairs but not the real reason for the purchase of a boat to live on.
+Since the marina, I’m in is shallow (Palani rests on the mud at low tide) I have to time my comings and goings based on High Tide time.
 So a little before 8 am on Sunday I headed out of the slip and onto the ICW (InterCoastal Waterway).
 It was a 2 hour trip from dock to the inlet for the St Johns River.
 Palani is a slow motorboat.

-One important thing I learned sitting there under blue skies and the warm sun (quite a bit cooler being out on the ocean vs sitting at dock working on things) was how close I was to being able to sail off if I wanted to.
-While I have a huge list of things I want to accomplish before retiring, if life turned bad the list of things NEEDING to happen on the boat to be ready to go was really rather small.
+One important thing I learned sitting there under blue skies and the warm sun (quite a bit cooler being out on the ocean vs. sitting at dock working on things) was how close I was to be able to sail off if I wanted to.
+While I have a huge list of stuff, I want to accomplish before retiring if life turned bad the list of things NEEDING to happen on the boat to be ready to go was rather small.

 I spent 4 hours or so tacking my way down the coastline, getting just past Jacksonville Beach before heading back.
 Set on a nice broad run with waves and the wind to my back it felt like we were hardly moving, but if you looked at the shoreline, we were flying by (for a sailboat).
 My knotmeter is on the fritz, so I don’t the exact speeds but a handheld GPS is on the way so I’ll be able to track it (as well as provide maps of the voyages) next time.